-Second-half prediction: Bank of England to cut rates three times this year surprise in services inflation could yet cause a further delay, though policymakers have linked the recent stickiness to one-off factors.
+2. Second-half prediction: Bank of England to cut rates three times this year

 We'll have to wait another month to see if our long-held prediction of an August rate cut holds true.
 Markets are putting a 65% probability on that happening.
 A big upward